 Some 19 years later, in 1718, Bienville would establish the city of New Orleans upriver from the Pointe du Mardi Gras encampment.
 The Brothers Le Moyne’s impact and influence in the region were significant and lasted until 1743.
 They were appointed the first two governors of Louisiana during the French period (1699-1766), with Bienville serving as colonial governor on and off until 1743.
 For their contributions to the establishment of Louisiana and New Orleans, they were honored by being the namesake of two French Quarter streets, the first and second streets running parallel to Canal Street.

-[Publishers Note: This is an update of the article I wrote in December 2019.
-There are always things to learn about Mardi Gras so I’ve updated and added some information and reformatted photographs for better web viewing.
+[Publishers Note: This is an update of the article from December 2019.
+There are always things to learn about Mardi Gras so I've updated the dates of future Mardis Gras and reformatted photographs for better web viewing.
 Let me know what you think.]

 Sign up for my email notifications of new recipes and posts right HERE.